Antonina Miliukova: Separation

 "Anatonina Ivanovna saw Rubinstein to the door, and returned with a broad smile on her face, saying, 'Well, who'd have thought I would entertain the famous Rubinstein to tea at my home today!'"

-She then recalled to Anatoly a number of her prior romantic relationships.
+She told Anatoly about a number of her prior romantic relationships.
 After that she asked what Anatoly would like for dinner.
 Anatoly followed Rubinstein out the door as soon as he could.
 He headed back to St. Petersburg and made arrangements to take his brother on a prolonged tour of Western Europe.

 Kashkin, in his retelling of the incident, characterized Antonina's behavior as indicative of mental imbalance.
 Modest treated it similarly in his biography.

 Antonina believed she was the victim of a family conspiracy to end the marriage.
 She wrote, "We were separated by constant whispering to Pyotr Ilyich that family life would kill his talent.
 At first, he paid no attention to this talk, but then he began somewhat to listen to it more and more attentively....
 To lose his talent was for him the most dreadful thing of all.
 He began to believe their slanders and became dull and gloomy."

 She also believed that Tchaikovsky's collapse, which immediately preceded their separation, was caused by stress from his obligations to her and his music.
 She accompanied him to the railway station on the last day of their union.
 "One day, he told me he needed to go away on business for three days.
 I accompanied him to the mail train; his eyes were wandering, he was nervous, but I was so far in my thoughts from any trouble already hanging over my head.
 Before the first bell he had a spasm in his throat and went alone with jerky irregular steps to the station to drink some water.
 Then we entered the car, he looked at me plaintively, without lowering his eyes […] He never came back to me."